dotnet/arcade/Documentation/Projects/Build Analysis/Introduction.md

 # Build Analysis

-The Build Analysis Check is a service to improve the GitHub Pull Request experience by highlighting build and test information most helpful to .NET developers.
-Its goal is to make Pull Request results more actionable.
+The Build Analysis Check makes GitHub Pull Request results more actionable.
+It is a service to improve the GitHub Pull Request experience by highlighting build and test information most helpful to .NET developers.

 ## What does it do?